CoDataScience/codatascience.github.io/_posts/2016-08-26-first-team-meeting.markdown

 ---

 Thank you everyone for coming to the first Colorado data science team meeting.
 We are excited for a great semester.
-You will find various resourced from the meeting below.
+You will find various resources from the meeting below.

 ### Kaggle Competition